redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

 ## Creating Service Users

-The glance, nova, ec2, cinder, and swift services all have service accounts in IDM to authenticate to Keystone.
+The glance, nova, ec2, cinder, and swift services all have service accounts in IdM to authenticate to Keystone.
 To create these accounts, use the following proceedure:

-*   Create the user account in IDM
+*   Create the user account in IdM

 <!-- -->